TCP-Lab/handbook/CONTRIBUTING.md

 The fact that you need to KISS does not mean being unclear or imprecise for the sake of conciseness.
 The final aim of the handbook is to be useful - make it so.

+Do **not** use or reuse acronyms without defining them first.
+Use them sparingly.

 ### Rule 2 - Remember where you are at
 If you are drafting a brand-new page, include at the top of the page the status of the page with a meaningful shields.io badge: